CosmologicalEmulators/Effort.jl/docs/src/example.md

 - AP corrections: ~32 μs
 - Function call overhead and array operations: ~32 μs

 Less than **0.31 milliseconds** for the complete pipeline from cosmological parameters to AP-corrected observables!
-This is orders of magnitude faster than traditional Boltzmann codes like CLASS or CAMB combined with PyBird.
+For comparison, traditional approaches using Boltzmann solvers (CLASS, CAMB) combined with perturbation theory codes typically take several seconds per evaluation.

 ---